Finding saved content

 Navigating to content in folders (and what you’ll find there)

 After navigating to a folder, Centricity content is listed separately under Dashboards and Looks.
 To explore a particular piece of content, just click on its name.
+If a folder contains other folders that you can access, those are listed at the top of the right side.

 You can find additional information about an individual piece of content within its listing: